How can partners manage my service requests?

 Create - Give this partner the ability to create service requests on your behalf.
 Warning: if you have granted organization-wide privileges, this will grant contacts associated with this partner organization full read & edit access to your past and present requests, as well as the ability to submit service requests for support.
 This will also add your partner to support notifications for your site.*

 Service Admin (previously Admin) - This partner may administer your site.
-This will give this partner permission to make requests to Oracle Service Cloud that would normally have to come from a Primary Support Contact from your organization (ex: configuration changes, site deletion, access requests).
+This will give this partner permission to make requests to Oracle B2C Service that would normally have to come from a Primary Support Contact from your organization (ex: configuration changes, site deletion, access requests).
 NOTE: we do not yet support third party update management.

 You might also receive requests for permissions from your partner and can manage them on the My Partners page.
 If new requests are present, the link "new partner requests" will appear.
 Click on this link to approve or edit permission requests.